kristiandupont/extract-pg-schema/README.md

 The `columns` array on a `table` has the following properties:

 - `name` which is the column name,
-- `parent` which is the referenced table and column if the column has a foreign key
+- `reference`, an object containing schema, table and column names of a foreign key reference.
+Also has `onUpdate` and `onDelete` fields specifying update actions.
 - `indices`, an array describing the indices that apply.
 These have two properties: `name` and `isPrimary`.
 - `maxLength`, which specifies the max string length the column has if that applies.
 - `nullable` which indicates if the column is nullable,